 Have you ever thought about what it would take to deploy your model in a production environment?
 What are your data dependencies, how long does your model take to run, how about time to predict or generate results?

 Also, what are the memory and computation requirements of your approach when you scale up to the real number of data points that it would be handling?
-All of this have a direct impact on whether you can budget wise afford to use your proposed approach and secondly if you will be able to handle a production load.
-If your model is gpu bound, make sure that you are able to afford the cost of serving such a model.
+All of this has a direct impact on whether you can budget wise afford to use your proposed approach and secondly if you will be able to handle a production load.
+If your model is GPU bound, make sure that you are able to afford the cost of serving such a model.

 The earlier you think about cost and scalability, the higher your chance of success in getting your models deployed.
-In my projects, I always instrument time to train, classify and process different loads to approximate how well the solutions that I am developing would hold up in a production environment.
+In my projects, I always instrument time to train, classify, and process different loads to approximate how well the solutions that I am developing would hold up in a production environment.

-In summary, the prototypes that you develop don’t have to be throw away prototypes.
+In summary, the prototypes that you develop don’t have to be throw-away prototypes.
 It can be the start of some really powerful production level solution if you plan ahead.
-Think about your end point and how the output from your model will be consumed and used and don’t over-complicate your solution.
+Think about your endpoint and how the output from your model will be consumed and used and don’t over-complicate your solution.
 You will not go wrong if you KISS and pick a technique that fits the problem instead of forcing your problem to fit your chosen technique!